yourparkingspace/frontend-engineer-tech-test/README.md

 ## Submission

-Once you have completed the technical test please add `jakezneal` as a user to your Github/Bitbucket repository so that we can see your code.
+Once you have completed the technical test, if you're not making it public then please add `kaimacmaster` as a user to your Github/Bitbucket repository so that we can see your code.
 If you are coming to us via a recruiter, please let them know you have submitted the test, or if you are a direct applicant please let the person you are speaking to know as well, that way we'll be on the look out for your submission.

 ### We can't wait to see what you can do!